boazsegev/iodine/README.md

 Since the HTTP and Websocket parsers are written in C (with no RegExp), they're fast.

+Also, Iodine's core and parsers are running outside of Ruby's global lock, meaning that they enjoy true concurrency before entering the Ruby layer (your application) - this offers Iodine a big advantage over other servers.

-Since Iodine is still under development, I'm not posting any data, but you can compare the performance for yourself using `wrk` or `ab`:
+I'm not posting any data because Iodine is still under development and things are somewhat dynamic - but you can compare the performance for yourself using `wrk` or `ab`:

 ```bash
 $ wrk -c200 -d4 -t12 http://localhost:3000/